hoyanolza/hoyanolza.github.io/_posts/2022-10-02-data_preprocessing.md

 ## Combining two fragmented columns into one multi-Index column

-The column row and the first row ~~of the data frame~~ contain the label information of the region and the region's corresponding sub-districts.
+The column row and the first row contain the label information of the region and the region's corresponding sub-districts.

 These two rows will be combined into one multi-Index columns and dropped to avoid redundancy.